ApocPro/polyclock-with-shift/README.md

 on the `CLOCK_IN` pin and has two trigger outputs - `SHIFTED_OUT` and `UNSHIFTED_OUT` (the latter identical but without the beatshift applied).

+I have added to this two on/off/on switches (pins `MULT_SWITCH` and `DIV_SWITCH` that add modifiers to the `get_mult` and `get_div` functions.
+There are also an input clock throughput jack and a combined output jack that are completely electrically wired and not coded in the module.

 ## Operation

-The module can operate in two modes:
+The module can operate currently in two modes:

-- Simple mode: Multiplies or divides by factors of two (1, 2, 4, 8, 16, ...)
+- MULT_DIV mode: Modifies the original SIMPLE mode and multiplies or divides by factors of two or more (1, 2, 4, 8, 16, ...)
-- Complex mode: Multiplies or divides by prime numbers (1, 3, 5, 7, 11, ...)
+- POLY mode: Calculates the downbeat of the input clock based on the input time signature and subdivides(multiplies the downbeat by the output time signature
+- (I have two more in mind, but haven't fully realised them: TUPLET and EUCLIDEAN.
+There are some place holders in the code for these)

 The mode can be selected by moving the mode knob to the left or right side.
 A range of output tempos can be produced by combining multiplication and division, especially by using complex factors.